kbec19/Academic-Blog/content/collection/day01/_index.md

 ---
-author: Alison Hill
+author: Kristina Becvar
-date: "2021-01-25"
+date: "2022-05-01"
 description: |
-  Our first day together is all about building and publishing.
+  All DACSS students (usually) begin with DACSS 601
 excerpt: null
 layout: single-series
-publishDate: "2021-01-22"
+publishDate: "2023-05-01"
 show_author_byline: false
 show_post_date: false
 show_post_thumbnail: true
-subtitle: All about Day 01 of 'Introduce Yourself Online'.
+subtitle: All about DACSS 601
-title: Day 01
+title: DACSS 601
 weight: 2
 ---

-If you choose `layout: single-series`, you can add markdown text here and it will be the landing page for this nested subsection.
+If you already are an expert in "R", "RStudio", and "GitHub", you are likely not in the place I was when I began the DACSS program, and bless you!
+For me, it took a lot of remedial catch-up work to become even remotely fluent in these new languages.